Georgia: Intoxicated by the beauty of the Caucasus while hiking

 In late autumn and winter, Stepantsminda is a sleepy place because the hiking conditions are not the best here at a starting altitude of 1700 meters.
 In addition, most hiking opportunities are not right on the doorstep.
 So you have to be taken by taxi to one of the hiking routes.

 But it’s worth it.
-The Trusso Gorge is about half an hour’s drive away.
+The Trusso Gorge is regarding half an hour’s drive away.
 We don’t have to look long for a ride.
 An old white Lada Niva pulls up next to us.
 The elderly gentleman at the wheel does a great job of convincing us that we can hardly say no. I’ve also always wanted to drive one of those Soviet jeeps.

 The Soviet jeep glides over fields and road holes

 On the way into the gorge, the driver stops briefly at his mini-market and advertises a small purchase.
 Then he stops briefly at his guest house, where he also offers us a room.
 He also serves homemade schnapps, the traditional tschatscha.
 He tries in vain to persuade his French guests to join us on our tour.
-Then he finally takes us down into the valley and tells us about all the tours he could do with us.
+Then he finally takes us down into the valley and tells us regarding all the tours he might do with us.
 Quite businesslike, sir.

 Georgia: The Trusso Gorge looks like a no man's land of abandoned villages and ruins